ApolloAuto/apollo/docs/10_Control/how_to_add_a_new_can_card.md

 ... ...
 ```

-If you use radar, like Conti radar in apollo, its' canbus configuration file should alse be modified.
+If you use radar, like Conti radar in apollo, its' canbus configuration file should also be modified.
 Update `/modules/drivers/radar/conti_radar/conf/conti_radar_conf.pb.txt`

 ```txt
 ... ...